fmondora/fmondora.github.io/_posts/2019-01-01-bees-pollinates.md

 ---
 layout: post
-title:  "Bees and purpose"
+title: Bees and purpose
-date:   2019-01-01 01:00:00 +0200
+date: '2019-01-01 01:00:00 +0200'
-tags: [bees, findingpurpose, purpose, drawingsexplained]
+tags:
+  - bees
+  - findingpurpose
+  - purpose
+  - drawingsexplained
 comments: true
+excerpt: >-
-excerpt: I'm inspired by nature and I look all the different ways the nature is in her purpose.
+  I'm inspired by nature and I look all the different ways the nature is in her purpose.
+published: true
 ---
 # Bees